Another Book of Nothing Chapters 20 - 24:

 The Ashtavakra Gita

-If then it becomes impossible to identify our true self as of an object of conscious awareness.
-We can only conclude that our true essence is consciousness itself - some principle which illumines the myriad forms of individual identity which are defined and nurtured by the senses and mind and the objects of their perception, whilst itself remaining perfectly free, having no particular form or identity of its own.
+So then, as it becomes impossible to identify our true self as any object of our conscious awareness, we can only conclude that our true essence is consciousness or awareness itself - that principle which illumines the myriad forms, ideas, thoughts and opinions which constitute individual identity and which are defined and nurtured by the senses and mind in tandem with the objects of their perception, whilst itself remaining perfectly equanimous, untouched by anything, and utterly free, having absolutely no form or identity of its own.

 Such appears to be the mechanism of our existence.
-As long as there is something to be perceived, a self exists but can never be found as such by an individual of its own creation, for the subject of all can never be the object of its own perception.
+As long as there is something to be perceived, a 'self' exists but can never be found as such by an individual of its own creation, for the actual subject of all can never be the object of its own perception.

 Oh, to find somewhere else to look